deegrams221/k-b_aviary/README.md

 ### Current version: 1.0

-### Future Version Plans:
+### Plan for version 2.0:
-In the future, the client would like to have a login, once logged in the client will be able to upload images and descriptions of the birds they have available for purchase.
-Users will be able to view the birds in a new page but will not be able to login.
+The client would like to have a login, once logged in the client will be able to upload images and descriptions of the birds they have available for purchase in an 'inventory' page.
+Users will be able to view the inventory but will not be able to login.
 Also plan to create a backend in Firebase, so the client can easily upload and maintain the artifacts.

 ### Technology Used:
 React.js | JavaScript | Material-UI | CSS